top of page

 How will I be informed of my child’s development?

-You will be invited to regular 'Working in Partnership' (WiP) meetings to discuss your child's development, where you will be invited to contribute your thoughts, ideas and collaborate your child moving forward on their journey here.
+We believe in strong partnerships with families.
+You’ll be invited to regular ‘Working in Partnership’ (WiP) meetings to discuss your child’s development, share your insights, and collaborate on their learning journey.

-The first meeting is usually arranged six weeks after they have started.
+• The first WiP meeting is usually arranged six weeks after your child starts

 What food is provided for the children?